While Dresden isn’t the biggest city in Germany, one day in Dresden isn’t enough time to explore it all.

-Not sure where to begin?
+Not sure where to begin with visit Dresden in one day?
 Start planning your trip with this complete 1-day Dresden itinerary…

 What to do in Dresden in 24 hours: A complete 1-day itinerary